kaaproject/kaa-rfcs/0006-cmx2cdp-protocol/README.md

 One of the core features in such context is the ability to store and retrieve endpoint configurations.

 For this purpose, the CDT protocol was designed.
-It defines the endpoint configuration data structure so that it's interpreted by all concerned services in the same way.
+It defines the endpoint configuration data structure so that it's interpreted by all involved services in the same way.

 In CDT lingo, storing an endpoint configuration to a service is called *configuration push*, while retrieving it from a service is called *configuration pull*.

-To effectively perform these activities, endpoint configuration data should be communicated in a format recognized by all the concerned services.
+To effectively perform these activities, endpoint configuration data should be communicated in a format recognized by all the services involved.
 To achieve this, CDT protocol was designed based on the [3/Messaging IPC][3/MIPC] protocol.

 ## Language